kobirhumayun/finance_management/README.md

 ## Networks
 - `edge_net` is an external bridge network managed by the centralized Nginx deployment.
 Confirm it exists with `docker network ls` on the VPS before starting this stack.
-- `finance-management_net` is defined by `compose.yml` and marked `internal: true`, preventing direct inbound connections from the host or other containers outside this network.
+- `finance-management_net` is defined by `compose.yml` and scoped to this application stack, keeping cross-service traffic private while still allowing the API to reach external dependencies such as a managed MongoDB cluster.
 Docker Compose creates it automatically on the first `up`.

 ## Running
 1. Ensure the shared `edge_net` already exists (`docker network create edge_net` should **not** be run here; the edge stack owns it).